oci-landing-zones/oci-landing-zone-operating-entities/addons/sovereign-controls/readme.md

 - **The Identity and Access Management (IAM)** - provides centralized access control and identity
 - **The Audit service logs** - provides visibility into all actions performed in the cloud.
 - **Cloud Guard and Security Zones** - work together to define and enforce security policies, and take corrective action when issues are detected.
+- **Vulnerability scanning**

+The OCI Sovereign Landing Zone meets the security guidelines outlined in the CIS Oracle Cloud Infrastructure Foundations Benchmark v2.0.0.
+For more details on the certification, visit [CIS Security](https://www.cisecurity.org/benchmark/oracle_cloud)

 ### IAM
 Identity and Access Managment in OCI is controlled by a few key resources: